Dragons Rhöndorf: ProB, Pro A and again ProB (2011–present)

+Cooperations with other clubs

-Intensive cooperation with Bonn
+Baskets Bonn

 Several of the Dragons' players get a chance to earn nominations for the Baskets Bonn squad in the Basketball Bundesliga, Germany's prime division, and European cups such as the Basketball Champions League.

 During the summer 2017, general manager Boris Kaminski announced his resignation from the Dragons Rhöndorf and switched to a sponsor to free economy after 5 years in the club.
 His replacement became Alexander Dohms who already worked as the general manager for the club between 2011 and 2012.
 At the same time Thomas Adelt became the new head coach for the Dragons.
 He was in the past the second representation for the Telekom Baskets Bonn (1.
 Regionalleague west).

 Another announcement was that the cooperation between Bonn and Rhöndorf should furthermore intensified and the Telekom Baskets Bonn are taking responsibility for the sportive interests from the Dragons Rhöndorf.
 They want a consistent conceptual planning which includes JBBL and NBBL from the team Bonn/Rhöndorf to reach their goals.